-- 77. Providers should ensure that decision makers apply penalties consistently, for example, by keeping anonymised summary records of offences, mitigating factors, and penalties applied, which decision makers can refer to. - 78.
+- 152. Providers should ensure that decision makers apply penalties consistently, for example by keeping anonymised summary records of offences, mitigating factors, and penalties applied, which decision makers can refer to. - 153.
 Students should have the opportunity to present any mitigating circumstances or factors that they believe should be taken into account.
 Those factors are not normally relevant to deciding whether a student is guilty of an offence (unless a provider's procedures state otherwise).
 But they should normally be taken into account when deciding on the penalty if the student is found to have committed an offence.
-Mitigating factors might include:

-- The offence is a minor example of a serious offence, for example, minor damage to property; - It is a first offence; - The student admitted the offence at the earliest opportunity; - The student has expressed remorse; - The student was found in possession of unauthorised material in an exam but did not intend to gain an advantage; - The student has compelling personal circumstances that affected their judgment.
+Mitigating factors might include: - The offence is a minor example of a serious offence, for example, minor damage to property; - It is a first offence; - The student admitted the offence at the earliest opportunity; - The student has expressed remorse; - The student has compelling personal circumstances that affected their judgment.